sevenseasofbri/tp/docs/UserGuide.md

 **Q**: Why is the interactive tutorial so restrictive?

 **A**: This is by design.
-Once you get the hang of the app, you can exit the tutorial to use the commands proper.
+Once you get the hang of the application, you can exit the tutorial to use the commands proper.

 --------------------------------------------------------------------------------------------------------------------